 Home Loans in Dubai: Pre-requisites

-As expected, home loans or mortgages are common in Dubai, and the UAE Central Bank lays out clear rules.
+As you would expect, home loans or mortgages are common in Dubai and clear rules are laid out by the UAE Central Bank.
 Home loans in Dubai for expats are given out on certain conditions (along with the ones mentioned above).

-The first step of this process is to determine how much money you need to pay upfront.
+The first step of this process is to find out how much money you would need to pay upfront.
 This is usually done by obtaining a pre-approval from the bank.
-Bayut has partnered with ADCB to offer instant home loan pre-approvals through the ADCB Dream Home platform.
+Bayut has recently partnered with ADCB to offer instant home loan preapprovals through the ADCB Dream Home platform.

 Upfront cost